Green Building FAQ

 1. Does building green cost more?

-Yes and no. Initial capital costs for a new green house can be anywhere from the same as conventional construction to twenty per cent higher.
+Yes and no. Initial capital costs for a new green building can be anywhere from less than conventional construction, to the same as conventional construction, to twenty per cent higher.
 It depends on where you start.
-If you start your calculation with the cheapest possible code-minimum construction and finishing, and go whole hog adding in high-quality green approaches, well yes, you’ll end up with a 20% premium.
+If you start your calculation with the cheapest possible code-minimum construction and finishing, and go whole hog adding in high-quality green approaches, or you try to “shoehorn” Passive House into a house that wasn’t design to be a Passive House, well yes, you’ll end up with a 20% premium.
+Like with virtually everything, you pay more for better quality.
 Over the long run, if you make smart choices, you will come out ahead even if you confine your analysis to purely financial returns.
-In fact, investing in the energy intelligence of your home is far and away the best investment out there.
+In fact, investing in the energy intelligence of your building is far and away the best investment out there.

 The premium depends on the project.
 Let’s talk about new houses first.
 In some cases, green building is actually less expensive.
 We can save you 25 per cent on the cost of wood in your project by using stack framing.
+(Putting the studs 24″ on center instead of 16″ on center, and lining up all the framing from top to bottom.)
 Since wood has doubled in cost in the last couple years, that can be a significant savings.
-You also save money on labor with stack framing, because there are fewer pieces of wood in the structure.
+You also save money on labor with stack framing, because there are fewer pieces of wood for the framers to work with.
 You could spend some of that savings on additional insulation and better windows that will result in lower heating costs for the life of the home–and energy costs are not showing any signs of going down, are they?
 Or you might put some of that savings into a more sophisticated ventilation/filtration system that will keep the house fresh and clean, or help reduce allergies.

-So you could spend the same amount on a green house as you would on conventional construction, yet enjoy a more comfortable, healthier house that costs you less to operate.
+So you could spend the same amount on a green building as you would on conventional construction, yet enjoy a more comfortable, healthier building that costs you less to operate.

 For smaller projects, such as kitchens, going green is not significantly more than high quality custom work, but it will undoubtedly cost more than going the cheapest route possible.
-Formaldehyde-free substrates for cabinets only cost $200 or so more in materials for a typical kitchen, but because not a lot of mass market cabinetmakers offer a formaldehyde-free option, you’ll have to go with a custom shop, and thus pay up to 30% more.
+Formaldehyde-free substrates for cabinets only cost an additional $200 or so in materials for a typical kitchen, but because not a lot of mass market cabinetmakers offer a formaldehyde-free option, you’ll have to go with a custom shop, and thus pay up to 30% more.
 Of course with that custom shop, along with breathing fewer toxic fumes, you also get better fit, nicer and more durable hardware, exactly the configuration and dimensions of cabinets you need, and exactly the door design, wood and finish you want.
+Recently though, even Ikea is building their cabinets with low-VOC/low-toxic materials.

-Features like utility inter-tie photovoltaic electrical systems and rainwater collection systems will always cost more than hooking up to an existing local utility grid or municipal water system, but they will add both long-term value and resilience.
+Features like utility inter-tie photovoltaic electrical systems and rainwater collection systems will always cost more than hooking up to an existing local utility grid or municipal water system (if there’s one nearby), but they will add both long-term value and resilience.

 Let’s say you go ahead and add some of these extra “gee whiz” features to your house, and it does end up costing more than a conventionally built home.
 Most people don’t question why a Lexus costs more than a Toyota.
 A house with green features costs more because it’s more comfortable, more durable, costs less to operate, and overall is just higher quality than most conventionally built houses.
 Sure, you can build a house for less.
 But remember, if you build a cheap house, you live in a cheap house.